-Masson Hill walk offers beautiful views over Matlock.
-From the station, the walk follows The Limestone Way steeply up Masson Hill to Geoff's Seat, from where there are great panoramic views over Matlock and the surrounding area.
-The walk continues across Masson Hill to the edge of the Heights of Abraham, before descending across fields back to Matlock.
+Masson Hill walk offers beautiful views over Matlock and the surrounding area.
+From the station, the walk follows The Limestone Way steeply up Masson Hill and continues across the hillside to the edge of the Heights of Abraham, before descending back to Matlock.

 You can enjoy this walk straight from Matlock Railway Station.